Alejogb1/job-board/blog-data/how-do-dropzone-rails-active-storage-and-autoprocessqueue-true-facilitate-direct-uploads.md

   acceptedFiles: "image/*",
   dictDefaultMessage: "Drop files here to upload",
   headers: {
-    'X-CSRF-Token': document.querySelector('meta[name="csrf-token"]').getAttribute('content')
+    "X-CSRF-Token": document
+      .querySelector('meta[name="csrf-token"]')
+      .getAttribute("content"),
   },
-  init: function() {
+  init: function () {
-    this.on("addedfile", function(file) {
+    this.on("addedfile", function (file) {
       // no processing logic here yet since autoProcessQueue is true
       //  this.processFile(file); // Not needed, as it auto-processes
       console.log("File added:", file.name);
     });
-    this.on("sending", function(file, xhr, formData) {
+    this.on("sending", function (file, xhr, formData) {
       // Called before file upload - we could add the signed url as a header here });
-     this.on("success", function(file, response) {
+    this.on("success", function (file, response) {
-      console.log('Upload Success: ', response);
+      console.log("Upload Success: ", response);
       // Handle the response from your server
     });
-    this.on("error", function(file, response) {
+    this.on("error", function (file, response) {
-      console.error('Upload Error: ', response);
+      console.error("Upload Error: ", response);
     });
   },
-  url: function(files) {
+  url: function (files) {
-       // The endpoint that will return the signed url return  '/direct_uploads/create';
+    // The endpoint that will return the signed url return "/direct_uploads/create";
   },

-  success: function(file, response) {
+  success: function (file, response) {
     // Here, we can store the id of the blob. console.log(response);
-           file.previewElement.classList.add('dz-success')
+    file.previewElement.classList.add("dz-success");
   },

-}
+};
 ```

 Key here is the `autoProcessQueue: true`.
-Also, the `url` function is crucial as it allows you to call your server to get the pre-signed upload url *before* the upload starts.
+Also, the `url` function is crucial as it allows you to call your server to get the pre-signed upload url _before_ the upload starts.
 Note that you need to handle the CSRF token in a Rails context.
 This code provides an excellent base upon which the file upload starts automatically after a user selects a file.

 Now, let’s jump to the Rails side.
 Here’s how you might implement a controller to generate signed URLs and handle the response: